Ujjawalg235/EV-Charging-Finder/README.md

 Data persistence (like saved bookings and visited locations) is primarily handled in the browser's `localStorage` for prototype simplicity without needing a backend.
 In a production environment, this should seamlessly connect to a Firebase/Supabase layer.

 ---
-*Created as part of an advanced agentic coding pair-programming workflow.*